starlightknown/olake-task/why-apache-iceberg.md

 In today's world of artificial intelligence and machine learning, data has become the new gold.
 But here's the challenge: how do you efficiently organize, access, and manage such massive datasets?

-Enter Apache Iceberg – an open-source table format that's changing the game for data engineers and analysts everywhere.
+Here comes Apache Iceberg, an open-source table format that's changing the game for data engineers and analysts everywhere.
 But to truly appreciate why Iceberg matters, we need to understand the evolution of data management challenges over the past twenty years.

-## The Data management journey

 Imagine trying to organize the world's largest library.
 Now imagine that library doubles in size every few years, with books in different formats, languages, and organizational systems.
 That's essentially what's happened with data.

-### The early days: When Hadoop changed everything
+### The early days: When Data Lake i.e, Hadoop changed everything

 Back in the early 2000s, the internet was growing exponentially, and organizations suddenly found themselves drowning in data.
 A single server couldn't handle it anymore.

-In 2005, Apache Hadoop arrived as the first major solution for this data explosion.
-Hadoop introduced two revolutionary concepts:
+In 2005, Apache Hadoop became the first major solution for this data explosion.
+Hadoop introduced two new concepts:

 * **HDFS (Hadoop Distributed File System)**: A way to store massive amounts of data across multiple machines
 * **MapReduce**: A programming model to process all this distributed data